Holwell, Dorset

 At Barnes Cross—between The Borough and Cornford Bridge—is a pillar box which is the oldest still in everyday use in Britain.
 It is hexagonal with a vertical letter slot and was made between 1853 and 1856 by the Gloucester firm John N. Butt & Co.
 It is also grade II* listed.

+Governance

+At the lower level of local government, Holwell is a civil parish with a parish council of up to seven elected members.

+At the higher level, Holwell is in Dorset unitary district.
+For elections to Dorset Council it is in Sherborne Rural electoral ward.

+Historically, Holwell was an exclave of Somerset until 1844, being part of the parish of Milborne Port.
+Under Dorset County Council in the two-tier system of local government, Holwell was in Sherborne rural district from 1894 to 1974, and then in West Dorset district until Dorset became unitary in 2019.